LCC-CIT/CS133JS-CourseMaterials/CS133JS_GettingStarted.md

 See the syllabus for the instructor's in-person and Zoom office hours.

 ### General Support
-Click on the Help link at the top-left of the Moodle course page for information on how to contact LCC technical support services.
+Click on the Help link on the Moodle course page for information on how to contact LCC technical support services.

-Moodle and other technical support is also available at [help.lanecc.edu](https://help.lanecc.edu/).
+Moodle and other technical support is also available at the [Student Help Desk](https://support.lanecc.edu/students).